About Galina Sapundjieva

 Entries by Galina Sapundjieva

-The new ARISA Newsletter is a periodic bulletin offering information on recent developments related to the media coverage of criminal cases and its impact on suspects and accused persons.
-The third issue of the newsletter presents the compilation of twelve criminal cases examined by the ARISA-2 team with the aim to explore to what extent […]
+The ARISA Newsletter is a periodic bulletin offering information on recent developments related to the media coverage of criminal cases and its impact on suspects and accused persons.
+The January issue of the newsletter presents the latest publications produced under the ARISA-2 project.
+Communication guidelines were developed to assist criminal justice authorities to properly communicate […]

 This website was funded by the European Union’s Justice Programme (2014-2020).